fionatolliday/mars-rover/README.md

 1. Go to git repository: [gitHub](https://github.com/fionatolliday/mars-rover)
 2. Clone repository
 3. Open intelliJ and navigate to folder with repository.
 Open file.
-4. Create jar file by following steps at: (https://stackoverflow .com/questions/1082580/how-to-build-jars-from-intellij-properly)
+4. Create JAR file:
+    * In intelliJ go to File, Project Structure, Artifacts
+    * Press the + sign to add Artifact
+    * Select JAR, from modules with dependencies
+    * Select the main class, hit OK and then hit OK again
+5. Build JAR file:
+    * In intelliJ go to Build menu, Build artifact, Click build
+    * JAR folder will appear in the 'out' folder of the file
-5. In terminal, navigate to local folder where jar file was saved
+6. In terminal, navigate to local folder where jar file was saved
-6. Run command `java -jar MarsRover.jar`
+7. Run command `java -jar MarsRover.jar`
-7. Play game
+8. Play game

 ## About the code